VladChat/luggage-scale/blog_src/content/posts/2025/10/how-rising-costs-are-changing-the-way-americans-travel-npr-luggage-scale-generat.md

 A luggage scale that generates its own power is a small investment that pays for itself the first time you avoid an overweight fee or a last-minute bag reshuffle at the check-in counter.
 Keep it in the front pocket of your suitcase, and you’ll always travel with confidence.

-If you’re ready to build a kit that cuts stress and fees, start here: <a href="https://luggage-scale.com/products/self-powered-luggage-scale">Self-Powered Luggage Scale</a> and the <a href="https://luggage-scale.com/guides/carry-on-weight-limits">Carry-On Weight Limits Guide</a>.
+If you’re ready to build a kit that cuts stress and fees, start here: Self-Powered Luggage Scale and the Carry-On Weight Limits Guide.

 ## FAQ